Skip to Main Content

 If you still cannot see the article, or the site asks for payment, do not despair!
 We may have access to the article using a different site.
 Use our Finding a Specific Article or Journal guide tutorial to see if we have the article access to the article in another source.

 Yes, is the quick answer!
 BUT it is important to start your search with the Library Services website because you will be asked to enter your StarID information to access articles.
 When you click on an item, the website might prompt you to login.
-Go ahead and login with your Star I.D. and password to get access like you are on campus.
+Go ahead and login with your Star I.D. and password to get access the article.
+For more details see our guide about online access.

 Usually the information for citations is organized in very specific ways thanks to citation styles.
 Check out the image below for a basic break-down, or else check out our Citations library guide for more information on the different styles.